-- The air supply enters at the upper front of the firebox, near the top of the glass door. - This preheated air supplies the necessary fresh oxygen to mix with the unburned gases, helping to create second, third and fourth combustions - This air is regulated by the Burn Rate Air Control. - There are four settings High, Medium-High, Medium-Low and Low. - When the control is raised all the way up it is on the High setting and when pushed all the down it is on the Low setting.
-Figure 10.1.
+- The air supply enters at the upper front of the firebox, near the top of the glass door. - This preheated air supplies the necessary fresh oxygen to mix with the unburned gases, helping to create second, third and fourth combustions - · This air is regulated by the Burn Rate Air Control. - There are four settings High, Medium-High, Medium-Low and Low. - When the control is raised all the way up it is on the High setting and when pushed all the down it is on the Low setting.
+Figure 11.1 on page 11.